isotopp/isotopp.github.io/content/posts/2020-09-18-mysql-encoding-fields-for-great-profit.md

 So data length went from 59326464 bytes to 48824320 bytes, a reduction to 82.3% of the original size.
 We could save even more by not using `integer` 4-byte values to encode, but for example `tinyint unsigned` 1-byte values.
 On the other hand, that may become a problem later on when we exceed the id-space of the map table as we add new states.

-On top of that, the size of the target `log` table is now a function of the row number, as we have no variable length columns any more.
-The size of the source table is dependent on the variable length string values as well, so by encoding we also got a better plannable table size.
+On top of that, the size of the target `log` table is now a function of the row number, as we have no variable length columns anymore.
+The size of the source table is dependent on the variable length string values as well, so by encoding we also get predictable table sizes.

 TL;DR: